 - Ken Iwata Mother and Child Museum

-But I wasn’t that confident in myself to complete the route by the end time of 5pm when I needed to return the bike to the Imabari JR station, so I decided to just stick to the recommended route.
+But I wasn’t that confident in being able to complete the route by the end time of 5pm when I needed to return the bike at the Imabari JR station, so I decided to just stick to the recommended route, which turned out to be a sound decision.
+I am seriously a super slow cyclist.

 Similar to Omishima, the recommended route brings you through a very tiny portion of the southwest end of Hakatajima.
-I stopped at the rest stop here for lunch but didn’t do much else.
-Hirakiyama is supposed to be a nice park for Sakura viewing and this area is also famous for salt making – but you will have to head around to the eastern side to check out the salt factory.
+I stopped at the rest stop here for lunch and didn’t do much else.
+Hirakiyama is supposed to be a nice park for Sakura viewing and this area is also famous for sea salt making – but you will have to head around to the eastern side to check out the salt factory and salt lagoons.

-Take a rest before climbing up the bridge – your last bridge is actually 3 bridges combined together to form a 4+km long stretch called the Kurushima-Kaikyo Bridges.
-You can even visit the small island of Umashima after you cross the second bridge.
+My tip: take a good rest before taking the bridge to Imabari – your last bridge is actually 3 bridges combined together to form a 4+km long stretch called the Kurushima-Kaikyo Bridges.

-Once you hit Imabari, you are rewarded with a lovely downward sloping loop ramp that brings you to Itoyama Park or Sunrise Itoyama where the major bike kiosk is.
+Finally!
+Once you make it across the super long bridge and hit Imabari, you are rewarded with a lovely downward sloping loop ramp that brings you to Itoyama Park or Sunrise Itoyama where the bike kiosks are.
 I recommend finishing your cycling leg on a high at this spot where you can take a rest and get some great pix of the sea.
 The closest train station here is Hashihama station, where you can catch a train to the main JR Imabari station.

-What I did was cycle to JR Imabari station, and let me just say it is not particularly noteworthy cycling through increasingly crowded town traffic and that familiar blue line suddenly disappears.
-It’s a bit of a downer to finish your ride by just wheeling your bike into a rather crowded bike lot under the railway tracks!
+What I did was continue cycling on to JR Imabari station, and let me just say it is not particularly noteworthy cycling through increasingly crowded town traffic and at some point that familiar blue line suddenly disappears (or I might have gotten lost).
+In my opinion, it’s a bit of a downer to finish your epic ride wheeling your bike into a rather crowded bike lot under the railway tracks instead of at Sunrise Itoyama with its lovely view.

-And there you have it, 76km and 2 days worth of cycling compressed into this one post 🙂
+And there you have it folks, that was 76km and 2 days worth of cycling compressed into this one post :) I still can’t believe I actually finished this ride.

-Ferry: I took the ferry from Setoda back to Onomichi and brought my bike with me.
-Setoda and Sawa are both on Ikuchijima, while Sigeihigashi is on Innoshima.
-Sunoue is on another island not on the Shimanami Kaido main route and Sinnhama is further up the coast from Onomichi.
+I mentioned above that in the evening of Day 1, I took the ferry from Setoda back to Onomichi and brought my bike with me.
 This is probably suitable for people who just want to do a cycling day trip and return back to Onomichi.

 There are other ferry options, but you will need to look that up for yourself.
 Same goes for the buses, which are an option if you decide to return your bike at the stations along the way.
 The best info can be found on the Shimanami website here.